isabella232/rtos-docs-pr.es-es/rtos-docs/threadx/chapter4.md

 ## <a name="tx_queue_front_send"></a>tx_queue_front_send

-Enviar un mensaje al principio de la cola
+Envía un mensaje al principio de la cola.

 ### <a name="prototype"></a>Prototipo